The Matador Club was once located at 466 Dovercourt Rd (just north of College St on the west side) in the Dufferin Grove neighbourhood of Toronto.

 A New Vision for the Club

-In 2010 and just months before she passed away, brothers Paul and Gerry McCaughey purchased the property from Ann Dunn.
+In 2010, just months before she passed away, brothers Paul and Gerry McCaughey purchased the property from Ann Dunn.
 The new owners had plans to open a fitness centre; however, that changed when original architectural elements were found during renovations.
 Underneath the barnboard walls, plaster moulding from the dance academy was discovered.
-After researching the building’s history, the brothers shifted gears and decided to open an updated version of The Matador while still maintaining the club’s original roots.
+After researching the building’s history, the brothers shifted gears and opened an updated version of The Matador while maintaining the club’s original roots.

-With restoration near complete, it was set to reopen in 2016, but zoning, concerns about noise and other issues delayed its launch.
-In 2019, after nine years of investment and challenges, the McCaughey’s made the business decision to sell the property.
+With restoration nearly complete, it was set to reopen in 2016, but zoning, noise concerns, and other issues delayed its launch.
+In 2019, after nine years of investment and challenges, the McCaugheys decided to sell the property.

 The Site Today

-There is a proposal for a 30-unit, mixed-use development that will extend the entire property length, from Dovercourt Rd to Bill Cameron Ln.
-While the building is not designated as a heritage property, there are plans to preserve and incorporate The Matador Ballroom’s iconic sign and remount the signature wall from a backstage dressing room signed by the celebrated artists who performed there.
+There is a proposal for a 30-unit, mixed-use development that will extend the entire property length from Dovercourt Rd to Bill Cameron Ln.
+While the building is not designated as a heritage property, there are plans to preserve and incorporate The Matador Club’s iconic sign and remount the signature wall from a backstage dressing room signed by the celebrated artists who performed there.

 Did You Know?